influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 By default, the Kapacitor configuration file is saved in `/etc/kapacitor/kapacitor.conf`.

-1. Extract a copy of the current configuration from the Kapacitor daemon:
+1. Extract a copy of the Kapacitor configuration:

 ```bash
 kapacitord config > kapacitor.conf